PART 31: PAST MEETS FUTURE

 “Me,” came the voice of Jeeves, the family butler.
 “Clarke’s called you again.”

-“Then you should have told him I didn’t want to talk!”
+She’d stopped taking cell phone calls; he’d resorted to the land line.
+“Then you should have told him I didn’t want to talk.”

 “Indeed I did.
 But following that we had another call from your high school.”